AaronmI325/MECH105-Algorithims/Simpson's OneThird Rule/README.md

 ## Limitations:
 - Dependent values must be equally spaced
-- X and Y must ahve the same amount of values
+- X and Y must have the same amount of values